-- 1. Students who wish to audit or change from credit to audit should get an Audit form from the website. - The form must be signed by the professor with any limiting attendance conditions specified.
-The form is then signed by the student's advisor and turned into the Records Office. - 3.
-The last day to change credit to audit is the same day as the last day to withdraw without academic penalty.
+- Students who wish to audit or change from credit to audit should get an Audit form from the website. - The form must be signed by the professor with any limiting attendance conditions specified.
+The form is then signed by the student's advisor and turned into the Records Office. - The last day to change credit to audit is the same day as the last day to withdraw without academic penalty.

 At the end of the semester when the faculty submit grades, any student who has not met the conditions of the audit as reported by the faculty member will be withdrawn.
-Faculty will submit a Withdrawn from Audit form.